 An aged heartbroken woman sits knitting while gazing at her daughter’s picture.
 Her ears perk up when she hears the nightly news begin.

 ‘Police are calling the death of a respected local Deacon suspicious.
-His body was discovered this morning in the same park where a number of young women have been found murdered over the last two decades…’
+A dog-walker discovered his body this morning in the same park where a number of young women have been found murdered over the last two decades…’

 The old woman rises and lifts the picture of her daughter from the sideboard.
 “You see Rose, my darling, didn’t I tell you, God answers prayers?”